Last updated: 31/5/2020

 As I said above – find what causes you to feel stressed.
 For M it was her job.
 She’s a medical secretary were working part-time, along with her colleague, two of them are against 14 doctors.
 That’s utterly ridiculous!
 But management expected them to cope…

-That was when M wasn’t diagnosed yet and her symptoms of an unknown illness mixed with the stressful job was more than enough to give her mental breakdown.
+That was when M wasn’t diagnosed yet and her symptoms of an unknown illness mixed with the stressful job were more than enough to give her mental breakdown.

 I had to step in and have a say!
 M was reluctant at first thinking it could anger the manager.
 But eventually, having enough, she agreed.

-I took the matter in my hands, called her manager and organised a meeting.
+I took the matter into my hands, called her manager, and organized a meeting.
 It went well.

 We had an hour of polite, calm discussion.
 We asked for the occupation health involvement and he agreed.
 It took more than a few weeks to put it in place but there was progress.

-My wife was diagnosed with stage 3 endometriosis because it had not yet spread to her bowel or bladder.
+My wife has been diagnosed with stage 3 endometriosis because it had not yet spread to her bowel or bladder.